10 Reasons Why You Need to Visit This Historic, Design-Driven Los Angeles Neighborhood

 3. Ray Charles Foundation Memorial Library

 On nearby Washington Boulevard, Ray Charles’ former recording studio and office are West Adams-adjacent, but still a part of the neighborhood’s heartbeat.
 Fans of the legendary recording artist can stroll past his gold records and iconic outfits.
-By appointment only; theraycharlesfoundation.org/memorial-library
+By appointment only; please note that as of March 2023 the museum is temporarily closed; theraycharlesfoundation.org/memorial-library

 4. Free Bike Tour